FarronF/limerick-council-meetings/meetings/2017/10/09-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes -Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 12th June 2017.md

 Ms Humphries outlined that there are a number of existing programmes in rural

-areas to support social enterprise including actions under LEADER and the SICAP--- programme.
+areas to support social enterprise including actions under LEADER and the SICAP
+---
+programme.
 SICAP supports unemployed people to progress into employment in

 social enterprise.